The Charity of Roger Reede

 The Charity of Roger Reede is registered with the Charity Commission and is a member of the National Association of Almshouses.

-The Charity is administered by nine Trustees, and managed on a day-to-day basis by the Clerk to the Trustees and his assistant.
-The warden lives on site, acting as the first point of contact for residents.
+The Charity is administered by 8 Trustees,and managed on a day-to-day basis by the Clerk to the Trustees and his assistant.
+There is a site manager who acts as the first point of contact.

 As an Almshouse Charity residents occupy a property under licence, paying a weekly contribution for the maintenance of the properties.
 Any surplus income is invested to cover future repairs and refurbishment.

 Residents who are eligible are able to claim Housing Benefit.
 Residents are also responsible for paying Council Tax and utility bills (electricity and telephone).
-A communal TV licence is paid for by the Charity.
+A communal TV licence is in place, free to residents over the age of 75 and a small contribution from residents under 75.

 The Charity is committed to an ongoing programme of improvements to the properties for the benefit of the residents, including the conversion of the bathrooms into walk-in showers.